 Now, when he is talking and walking, he would need people around him to talk and listen.

 - Develops a sense of independence: Do not expect him to wake up on his own, brush his teeth and take a bath.
-But by 22 months, your little one will show a level of independence when it comes to basic day-to-day tasks.
+But by 22 months, your little one will show signs of independence (7).
 He will understand what follows what in his daily routine and looks forward to his favorite activity or play time.

 - Improved social and peer play: The toddler develops better relations with other children especially those he has been seeing frequently, such as siblings and cousins.
 You will notice that he segregates his peers on the basis of his level of rapport.
 This means, in a group, he will show preference towards the ones he knows rather than the new faces (7).
 He also begins to show a sense of empathy.
 For example, if a child hurts himself, your baby might attend to the wound.
 You will also see a subtle display of diplomacy in certain situations.
 At the same time, he may feel shy when you introduce him to strangers.